If you’re a startup founder, then I know how you feel:

 What will it take to write an effective media pitch that will get the attention of journalists, bloggers, and influencers?

-At JustReachOut we have over 4,000 clients, made up of startups and entrepreneurs just like you.
+At JustReachOut we have over 4,000 clients, who are entrepreneurs just like you.

 And they all ask me over and over: